hxuhack/symobfuscator-deprecated-/docs/CommandGuide/llvm-profdata.rst

  information is dumped in a more human readable form (also in text) with annotations.

+.. option:: -topn=n

+ Instruct the profile dumper to show the top ``n`` functions with the hottest basic blocks in the summary section.
+By default, the topn functions are not dumped.

 .. option:: -sample

  Specify that the input profile is a sample-based profile.

+.. option:: -memop-sizes

+ Show the profiled sizes of the memory intrinsic calls for shown functions.

 EXIT STATUS
 -----------